ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     ![OpenedFX](../img/VFXtutorial/vfx9_TreasureChestProps.png){: .center loading="lazy" }

-6. Now we need to spawn this effect in our code!
+6. Now we need to spawn this effect in our code.

     By adding this new code to spawn our effect and destroy the trigger, your function should look like this: